The process of credit creation is said to be one of the most important of the functions that are performed by a commercial bank.

-From the above values we can see that lower the CRR value, higher will be the credit creation and higher the CRR, lesser will be the credit creation.
+From the above values we can understand that low CRR value results in high credit creation and high CRR results in less credit creation.
 Therefore, with the help of credit creation, money gets multiplied in the economy.

 However, commercial banks face many challenges and limitations while performing the credit creation in an economy which is discussed below.